Schizophrenia Onset

 Treatment typically requires proper medication, counseling, and drug-free living, but recovery is obtainable, and treatment at the onset of the disorder dramatically enhances the health outcomes of schizophrenia.

-But to get early treatment for yourself or a loved one, you must be able to recognize the early signs of schizophrenia.
+But to get early treatment for yourself or a loved one, you must be able to recognize the early signs of schizophrenia onset.

-Noticing the signs, symptoms, and possible risk factors of schizophrenia allows one to manage the disorder better.
-If you have schizophrenia, the earlier you receive treatment, the better short-term and long-term outcomes you can expect.
+Noticing the early signs and possible risk factors of schizophrenia onset may help individuals to manage the disorder better.
+If you have schizophrenia, the earlier you receive treatment, the better short-term and long-term outcomes you may expect.

 Diagnosing schizophrenia can be difficult for a few reasons.
-Those with the disorder rarely feel ill and typically do not independently seek treatment.
+People with schizophrenia rarely feel ill and typically do not independently seek treatment.
 At the same time, many common outward prodromes of schizophrenia reflect many of the usual social and emotional changes that teenagers and young adults are prone to.

 The most common of these onset signs are:

 While schizophrenia can appear suddenly, most people can expect to see some onset period.
-Typically, close family and friends can detect some change, even if they cannot label it.
+Typically, close family and friends can detect some change, even if they cannot label it as schizophrenia onset.

 Though families may be hesitant to get involved and seek treatment for loved ones with such mental disorders, early and continuous treatment is crucial for someone with this condition to live a productive, healthy life.